RADJA-Ourida/SpringBootApp-GithubAction-CI-CD/README.md

 ## To run this application in local machine:
  - clone the project and run it
  - On the btowser past this :   http://localhost:8000/customer/age
+## To run unit tests and Integration tests, paste this on the terminal :
+ - Unit tests:  mvn test
+ - Integration tests:  mvn verify -P integration-test -Dtest=*IT

 ## To dockerise this application in Local: